 qbmanage command to create the configuration for a file system by executing a sequence of commands.
 You can use these commands to create and modify the general section of the file, add a stripe group, remove a stripe group, add a client, and remove a client.

-The general configuration includes the on/off status of QBM at file system start, along with whether all stripe groups are considered managed by default.
+The general configuration includes the on/off status of QBM at file system start, along with whether the mover is being used, and whether all stripe groups are considered managed by default.

 Among the configurations you can specify are:

 - A default value for stripe group capacity.